Car Accident Attorney East Brunswick

 You are not required to file a report if a police officer does this for you.
 Knowingly failing to report an accident can result in a $100 fine and a suspension of your driving privileges.

-Time Limits for East Brunswick Car Accident Lawsuits in New Jersey
+What Is the Statute of Limitations East Brunswick Car Accident Lawsuits in NJ?

 East Brunswick Car Accident lawsuits in New Jersey are subject to a filing deadline known as a "statute of limitations."
 This time limit essentially places a hard deadline on how long an injured person has to pursue legal action.

 In New Jersey, you typically only have two years from the date of your accident to file a lawsuit against the responsible party.

 For this reason, even if you expect your case to be resolved through a pending insurance claim, it is crucial you get an experienced New Jersey car accident attorney involved as early as possible after your collision to give yourself enough time to prepare for a potential lawsuit.

 Our firm represents the injured in a range of car accident cases, including but not limited to: